DOCX Cleanup for Clean Exports

 Warning pattern: unexpected blank pages near chapter starts

-Fix: Remove hidden section/page breaks and lock chapter-start policy.
+Fix: Remove hidden section or page breaks and keep chapter-start rules consistent.

-Verify: Only intentional parity blanks remain after re-export.
+Verify: Only intentional blank pages remain after re-export.

 Warning pattern: paragraph spacing varies chapter to chapter